khval/kittyTurbo.library/turboPlus_commands.md

 **F 16 Icon [x],[y],[n]**

 	On Amos Kittens:

         	Same as normal paste icon (uses retroMode.library).

 	On Amos Pro:

 	        * This command should only work with 16-pixel width icons.

 	        * This command uses blitter.

 		* This command is made for speed, does not do testing.

 		* This command can crash your computer.

 **F 16proc Icon [x],[y],[n]**

-    On Amos Kittens:
+	Amos Kittens:

 		Same as normal paste icon (uses retroMode.library).

-    On Amos Pro:
+	Amos Pro:

 	        * This command should only work with 16-pixel width icons.

 	        * This command uses CPU

 	        * This command is made for speed, does not do testing.

 	        * This command can crash your computer.

 **F 32proc Icon [x],[y],[n]**

 	On Amos Kittens:

 		Same as normal paste icon (uses retroMode.library).

 	On Amos Pro:

 	        * This command should only work with 32-pixel width icons.

 	        * This command uses CPU

 	        * This command is made for speed, does not do testing.

 	        * This command can crash your computer.

 n=X Icon(n)

 	Return width in words of icon[n]
 	words width = icon [n] pixel width / 16

 n=Y Icon(n)

 	return pixel height of icon [n]

 n=Planes Icon(n)

 	Should returns number of bit plains. (on Amos Kittens this command will return 8.)

 n=Icon Check(n)